 The Northern Territory Department of Industry, Tourism and Trade (NT DITT) is collaborating with the University of Queensland (UQ) on a project which has been funded by the Australian Centre for International Agricultural Research (ACIAR) to generate practical rations for diets and to test these in villages and medium-scale feedlot enterprises in Indonesia.
-In this project, the NT DITT is responsible for conducting an experiment to measure the liveweight gain response of Brahman steers to increasing levels of cassava tuber with two different protein sources (cavalcade hay and soya bean meal).
-This study is being conducted at the Katherine Research Station where staff will be responsible for growing, harvesting and treating cassava products so they can be fed to livestock.
+In this project, the NT DITT was responsible for conducting an experiment to measure the liveweight gain response of Brahman steers to increasing levels of cassava tuber with two different protein sources (cavalcade hay and soya bean meal).
+This study was conducted at the Katherine Research Station where staff were responsible for growing, harvesting and treating cassava products so they could be fed to livestock.

 By December 2020, the project will have:

 - Measured the liveweight gain response of Brahman steers to increasing levels of cassava bulbs with two different protein sources.

 Twenty Bos indicus weaner steers (178 kg average live weight [LW]) were allocated to one of 4 nutritional diets (5 steers/diet) to evaluate develop growth response growth curves for Brahman steers fed diets containing increasing amounts of cassava tuber with two alternative protein sources.
 The base cassava mixture included: 97% cassava tuber, 2% urea and 1% trace mineral mix (on a dry matter basis).
 The total rations for each treatment (T) were as follows:

 - T1: base ration + 0.5% LW hay

 - T2: 80% base ration + 20% soybean meal + 0.5% LW hay